 Never, never leave a dog confined in a car with the windows rolled up.
 Truthfully, it is safest never to leave dogs in parked cars, even with the air conditioner running.
 Recently, a colleague reported a client leaving two of their dogs in a running RV with the air conditioner blasting.
 They left for a few hours, and when they returned, the A/C had failed.
 Both dogs suffered heat stroke, and only one survived.
 Air conditioners break!
 It is always best to leave your dogs at home when running errands, unless you are visiting dog-friendly establishments.

 By simply keeping your dog cool, not exposing him or her to hot or humid conditions, and knowing your dog’s limitations, heat stroke is preventable.
-When in doubt, the best approach is to keep your canine companion safely at home in the air conditioning with plenty of fresh water!
+When in doubt, the best approach is to keep your canine companion safely at home in the air conditioning with access to water (ideally fresh cool water)!

-5. If your dog suffers from laryngeal paralysis, be especially vigilant.
+5. If your dog suffers from laryngeal paralysis or other respiratory conditions, be especially vigilant

-Dogs with laryngeal paralysis or tracheal collapse are uniquely prone to heat stroke.
+Conditions like laryngeal paralysis in dogs or tracheal collapse can make dogs uniquely prone to heat stroke.
 This occurs because of upper airway obstruction.
 Since they cannot pant well and ventilate appropriately, they quickly become distressed.
 This is one of the most common reasons for a dog to have a heat stroke, second only to being left in a hot car.

 Don’t forget to protect your dog’s paw pads.
 On a hot day, the temperature of pavement is significantly higher than air temperature.
-Hot pavement can cause severe damage to paw pads.
+Hot pavement can cause severe paw pad injuries in dogs.
 If the pavement is too hot for you to comfortably touch with your bare hands, it’s too hot for your dog to walk on!
 Keep your pup indoors or on unpaved surfaces for outdoor excursions.

-Charles, a St Bernard dog, collapses from heat stroke
+A Saint Bernard dog collapses from heat stroke

-Finally, I’d like to share the story of Charles, the first dog that I ever treated for heat stroke.
+Finally, I’d like to share the story of a Saint Bernard named Charles.
+He was the first dog that I ever treated for heat stroke.
 Of course, I’d studied heat stroke in veterinary school.
 But studying about it in a textbook and seeing the suffering dog lying before me on a gurney were quite different.

 It was July in the South.
 Need I say more?
 Picture humidity so thick that the mosquitoes were choking.